Actyx/machines/docs/swarm-workflow/README.md

 </details>

-The pump runs a loop, within which it receives one pending docking requests out of many and then runs the machine runner for the `water-drawing-exchange` protocol with the resulting `dockingId`.
+The pump runs a loop, within which it receives one pending docking request out of many and then runs the machine runner for the `water-drawing-exchange` protocol with the resulting `dockingId`.

-In this simulation we will run one pump and two robots.
+In this simulation, we will run one pump and two robots.

 Install this npm package to make it easy to run concurrent processes.